bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:18:02

 That's why I mentioned also 3-of-5.
-Like even let's say you have a 3-of-5 at home, I guess you wouldn't need ROAST because it's like, okay, like I picked those three hardware wallets to make a signature or some of it failed, what like, yeah, replace the one that failed with another one and try again.
+Like even, let's say you have a 3-of-5 at home, I guess you wouldn't need ROAST because it's like, okay, I picked those three hardware wallets to make a signature or some of it failed, replace the one that failed with another one and try again.
 You could do this restarting of FROST sessions basically manually.
-So ROAST really I think is helpful when you have some federation of nodes around the world that are running automatically.
+So ROAST really, I think, is helpful when you have some federation of nodes around the world that are running automatically.
 They're supposed to produce a signature every one minute or every ten minutes, and then you need the automatic way of making sure that they really can produce a signature.
 I think this is where ROAST is strong.
 But it's good for these federation use cases, but I think this is really like a niche case in a sense.

-## CISA
+## Cross-input Signature Aggregation

 Speaker 2: 00:18:49